SheldonHH/RustMap/README.md

 - rosetta code: https://rosettacode.org/

+Soundness:
+- "RQ1: Can we further rewrite C code with more idiomatic and safer Rust using LLM?" - This RQ is partially answered in Section 10.
+However, I did not see an explicit discussion of the "more idiomatic" part of this question.
+- "RQ3: How to solve the Issue of Information Forgetting in LLM Chatbots during large project translation?"

 # Part 1: Feasibility Study
 ## bzip2 feasbility test
 Firstly project bzip2 contains two executable binary files: